Unemployment claims system baffles Mainers left without benefit checks

 The labor department responded: “Please call our support phone line 623-7965 and someone will log and submit a case on your behalf.”

 On Thursday, the labor department announced that its claims filing system would be undergoing maintenance from 5:30 to 6 p.m. and the web and automated phone filing system would be unavailable.

-Additional phone lines have been added to help reduce wait times and are available from 9 a.m. to 5 p.m., Monday through Friday.
+Additional phone lines have been added to help reduce wait times: 623-6765 for claimants who need help creating an account or unlocking their account; 1-800-593-7660 from 8:00 a.m. to 12:30 p.m. week days for claimant questions.
+The new support line, 623-7965, is for those who have been unable to reach the department by any other means.
+Hudson said the department has helped more than 350 claimants resolve their problems since it was installed

 However, the support line cannot provide answers to questions about unemployment benefits or claims processing.